Moldova in the Eurovision Song Contest 2008: Competing entries

 Artists and composers had the opportunity to submit their entries between 5 November 2007 to 11 December 2007.
 Artists were required to be of Moldovan nationality and could submit more than one song, while an international act was able to compete only if they were either part of a duo or group with at least a member who was of Moldovan nationality or were part of the backing performers with a maximum of two international members.
 Songwriters could hold any nationality.
-At the conclusion of the submission deadline, 27 valid entries received by the broadcaster.
-A jury selected 12 finalists out of the 27 received entries while taking the results of an online vote on trm.md into consideration, which were announced on 14 December 2007.
+At the conclusion of the submission deadline, 27 valid entries received by the broadcaster and an advisory online vote was held via trm.md from 12 December 2007.
+A jury consisting of music professionals as well as representatives of TRM and OGAE Moldova selected 12 finalists out of the 27 received entries, which were announced on 14 December 2007.